ScottFal/The-Race/README.md

     -   Display needed LP for grandmaster & challenger
     -   Crown holder leaderboard
     -   If the summoner is master+, displays the server rank
-    -   Supports new champion releases
+    -   Supports new champions and patch releases